1966 Plymouth Valiant

 Flipping the hood, we note bolted into this custom fabricated frame is now a 440ci V8 topped with Carter AFB dual 4-barrel carbs.
 There is custom exhaust and headers to evacuate gasses quickly, and plenty of braided stainless tubes, aluminum radiator, chromed valve covers, and competition ignition are now installed.
 On back is a 727 transmission pushing power back to the Ford narrowed by 9 inches rear.

-The top may look mostly like a mild mannered sedan driven to church on Sundays, but it goes to the race track on Saturday Nights.
+The top may look mostly like a mild mannered sedan driven to church on Sundays, but it goes to the race track on Saturday Nights and you can drive it home!
 Underneath we see plenty of racing mods strapped to a custom built frame.
 All clean and shiny with no rust under here, just racing suspension, and front disc brakes now installed.

 A true eliminator, this car fires up with a real presence, makes lots-o-noise and attracts attention due to its unusual format being a racer and a Valiant.
 It performs very well, able to smoke the tires at any time, all the while feeling stable.
-It's not a car one would take out for a Sunday drive, but definitely a racer and performer.
+It's a car you could take out for a Sunday drive, or race it on Saturday night.

 Exner design, custom built power, frame, and drag accessories, this once grocery getter is now nothing to fool around with.
 Serious power, beautiful build all wrapped into 1966 styling and plenty of chrome trimmings.
 I guarantee you will be the only one in your neighborhood with such a build.
 You can smile now!